 Note: Ceedling will be run from the command line, and so you’ll also need to make sure that your path is set up correctly to point to both Ruby and GCC.

-Download the correct installer for your platform — either the 32-bit or the 64-bit (x64) version — and run the installer.
+You have to download the matching installer for your platform it should be either the 32-bit machine or the 64-bit (x64) machine.
+Once after downloaded, please run the installer.

 Note: Be sure to select the option for Add Ruby executables to your PATH.